-(ii) In principle, external directors shall hold office for a period of eight; years (or up to ten years with the consent of all members of the Independent Advisory Committee, excluding the individual concerned). (iii) In principle, the number of listed companies in which external directors concurrently hold positions is limited to five (or up to seven with the consent of all members of the Independent Advisory Committee, excluding the individual concerned), including the Company.
+(ii) In principle, external directors shall hold office for a period of eight years (or up to ten years with the consent of all members of the Independent Advisory Committee, excluding the individual concerned).

+(iii) In principle, the number of listed companies in which external directors concurrently hold positions is limited to five (or up to seven with the consent of all members of the Independent Advisory Committee, excluding the individual concerned), including the Company.

 The Independent Advisory Committee, which is composed of independent external directors, shall review the proposed director candidates presented by the President and Representative Director, conduct interviews, etc. with such candidates, and submit its evaluation results as opinions to the President and Representative Director.
-The President and Representative Director shall use the results of such reviews to determine director candidates in accordance with the above policy, which shall be reviewed and approved by the Board of Directors.
-The same shall also apply when the Independent Advisory Committee recommends a director candidate to the President and Representative Director.
-The consent of the Audit and Supervisory Committee shall be obtained in advance for the appointment of directors who are Audit and Supervisory Committee members and substitute directors who are Audit and Supervisory Committee members.
+The President and Representative Director shall use the results of such reviews to determine director candidates in accordance with the above policy which shall be reapproved by the Board of Directors.
+The same shall also apply when the Independent Advisory Committee removes and rectors and advance for the appointment of directors who are Audit and Supervisory Committee members and substitute directors who are Audit and Supervisory Committee members.